 Services and support for children with Kabuki syndrome

 Learning as much as possible from your specialists will help.
 It’s OK to ask lots of questions.

 Many services and supports can help your child with Kabuki syndrome achieve her potential.
 But finding your way through the disability services system can be tricky.
-Our Disability Services Pathfinder can help.
+Our Disability Services Overview can help.

 If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of Kabuki syndrome, your child can get support under the NDIS.
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 If you don’t live in one of the NDIS trial areas, your child can get funding under the Better Start for Children with Disability initiative.
 If your child is eligible for the NDIS, he’ll be moved over when it becomes available in your area.
 Read our NDIS and Better Start FAQs for more information.

 If your child has Kabuki syndrome, it’s easy to get caught up in looking after her.
 But it’s important to look after your own wellbeing too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 If you need support, a good place to start is with your GP and genetic counsellor.
 You can also get support from organisations like Genetic Alliance Australia.

 Looking after siblings